project-tsurugi/tsurugi-udf/udf-plugin-viewer/README.md

 ## Features

-- Load and inspect a compiled .so UDF plugin file
+- Load and inspect a compiled .so UDF plugin file and directory
 - Display plugin metadata: packages, services, functions, input/output types
 - Provide human-readable summary of plugin structure
 - Useful for debugging, validation, or documentation of UDF plugins